|FOR SCHOOL/COLLEGE USE ONLY:|

 For the Doctoral Dissertation Completion Grant, departments nominate doctoral students who have completed all requirements for the degree, except the required dissertation, and are advanced to candidacy.
 The Doctoral Dissertation Completion grant includes a stipend and one credit of tuition remission.
 The award is for five months.

-Terminal Master's Project Completion Grant
+Master of Fine Arts Project Completion Grant

 Student Health Insurance